matrix-org/matrix-spec-proposals/proposals/3592-pdf-markup.md

 encompass a word or group of contiguous words in the highlighted text.

-Optionally, the `m.markup.pdf.highlight` may also include a `text_content` value, which should be a string containing the highlighted text. the `text_content` value is not part of the PDF standard, but is included as a convenience for clients.
+Optionally, the `m.markup.pdf.highlight` may also include a `text_content` value, which should be a string containing the highlighted text.
+The `text_content` value is not part of the PDF standard, but is included as a convenience for clients.